kiok46/Kivy-Calender/README.md

 Kivy-Calendar
 =============

-Kivy-Calendar as name suggests is an Calender.
+Kivy-Calendar as name suggests is an Calender, but its **much more** its a Calender+weather+Reminder Application.

 Its Source code is written completely in Python and Kivy.
 ***